Daniel Bennahmias

 Daniel Bennahmias (1923 – 22 October 1994) was a Greek-born Jewish Italian national captured by the Nazis in Greece during World War II and transported to Auschwitz-Birkenau concentration camp.
-He was used by the camp guards in a sonderkommando (German: 'special (command) unit' or 'task force'), a euphemism for a group forced to dispose of the corpses of fellow prisoners under the threat of execution.
-He was one of eleven Greeks in sonderkommandos who survived the Holocaust.
+He was used by the camp guards in a Sonderkommando (German: 'special (command) unit' or 'task force'), a euphemism for a group forced to dispose of the corpses of fellow prisoners under the threat of execution.
+He was one of eleven Greeks in Sonderkommandos who survived the Holocaust.

 Biography

-He was born in Thessaloniki to Italian parents Harriet and Mark Bennahmias.
+Daniel Bennahmias was born in Thessaloniki to Italian parents Harriet and Mark Bennahmias.
 His father worked at the bureau of information.

 Along with his parents, he had historical Italian citizenship.
 He studied Italian in Greece, attending an Italian college there (at home he spoke French and he also understood Judaeo-Spanish).
-On completion of college, he'd planned to study medicine in Padua but the Greco-Italian War began.
+On completion of college, he had planned to study medicine in Padua but the Greco-Italian War began.
 As Italian citizens, he and his father were interned by the Greeks before the Nazis liberated them in 1941 and initially treated them well.
-In 1942, the Jews began to be treated harshly (e.g. forced to exercise all day in public) and in 1943, by which time he'd returned to Thessaloniki with his father, Jews were rounded up by Nazis.
+In 1942, the Jews began to be treated harshly (e.g. being forced to exercise all day in public) and in 1943, by which time he had returned to Thessaloniki with his father, Jews were rounded up by Nazis.
 His family went to Athens, where some thousands of Jews had escaped to, but in any case his family's Italian citizenship afforded a temporary respite there.
 In September 1943, the Italians surrendered to the Allies.
 The family went into hiding but were compromised and found by the Nazis in March 1944 and placed in Haidari concentration camp.
 On 2 April, they were sent by train to Auschwitz-Birkenau crammed into open goods wagons.
 On the journey, they were reduced to relieving themselves openly; a woman died on his mother's chest and lay there for two days.
 When they arrived on 11 April, he was separated from his parents, who were murdered immediately.